LeonardoCosta90/Bootcamp/README.md

 ---

 ## :clipboard: About
-Just a repository where I can put all the exercises (challenges) I did in **LaunchBase Bootcamp**.
+This is a repository with the challenges of **LaunchBase**.

-this README is still in progress and will be updated according to my evolution in **LaunchBase**.
+This readme is in development, it will be updated according to my progress on **LaunchBase**.

 ---